PabloOmega/Web_Server_STM32_Esp8266/README.md

 # Web_Server_STM32_Esp8266
- Basic Web Server Library implement in STM32F1
+ Basic Web Server application implemented in STM32F1.

+ Any questions contact me at +593 983756704 or by email: psnavarrete@cecpiecuador.com